 The latest version of FlightHorizon is now being used by NASA flight researchers to provide real-time airspace situational awareness, heads-up display, flight safety, and flight logging.

 FlightHorizon software uses data from standard aviation transponders and radar, when available, to provide a 2D map-based view and 3D synthetic cockpit view of national airspace and full sensor fusion across aviation transponders, radars and online data feeds.
-The system is designed to help operators maintain flight safety, provide aircraft alerts and warnings, and provide specific collision avoidance commands, when necessary.
+The system is designed to help operators maintain flight safety, provide aircraft alerts and warnings, and provide specific commands to maintain well-clear distances, when necessary.

 The system also provides detailed airspace logging of all detected aircraft multiple times per second and full flights can be re-played in FlightHorizon from the logs.
 The system can also provide full binary logging of aircraft signals to allow for later detailed analysis.